patricksongzy/inv-track/README.md

   * the front-end includes an inefficient implementation of auto-updating from subscriptions

 ![viewing all locations](./images/transactions.png)
-* clicking on the link on the right-hand side of the table gives a detailed view and options to edit or delete
+* clicking on the links on the right-hand side of the tables on the list pages give a detailed view and options to edit or delete

 ![viewing a location](./images/location.png)